noahleft/serialization/README.md

  > 4. ⚠️ inheritance: user need to record the base-derived relationship on IDL model
  > 5. ❌ memory consumption: Extra O(n) space required.
 ProtoBuf needs to **translate** the target data to required IDL model.
  >> The modification on the generated code is not recommended in ProtoBuf documentation.

+ 5. [Relational Database](https://en.wikipedia.org/wiki/Relational_database) (Implemented with Indexing shared object)
+ > - Abstract the data to relational model. **And indexing shared object by developer.** Then, translate the target data to the IDL model.
+ > - Use traditional CRUD operations to store the data.
+Ex: SQLite
+ > 1. ⚠️ pointer referencing: the relationship is indexed as shared object on IDL model.
+ > 2. ✅ cross version: relational data model support the cross version natively
+ > 3. ✅ learning curve: indexing requires expert maintenace.
+But the relational database is common in many different area.
+ > 4. ⚠️ inheritance: user need to record the base-derived relationship on IDL model
+ > 5. ⚠️ memory consumption: **Stepwise** translation does not require extra memory.

 # demo example